hmartiro/redox/README.md

  * One repeating asynchronous command (`speed_test_async`): **195,159 commands/s**
  * One blocking command in a loop (`speed_test_sync`): **23,609 commands/s**

+## Build from source
+Instructions provided are for Ubuntu, but Redox is fully platform-independent.

+Get the build environment:

+    sudo apt-get install git cmake build-essential

+Get the dependencies:

+    sudo apt-get install libhiredis-dev libev-dev

+Build Redox and examples using CMake (a helper script is provided):

+    cd redox
+    ./make.sh

 ## Tutorial
 Coming soon.
 For now, look at the example programs located in `examples/`, and the snippets posted below.